jsiegenthaler/hueget/README.md

 on, bri, hue, sat, effect, xy, ct, alert, colormode, mode (lights only).

-More keywords exist, see the [API documentation for lights](https://developers.meethue.com/develop/hue-api/lights-api/) and the [API documentation for groups](https://developers.meethue.com/develop/hue-api/groupds-api/).
+For the full documentation of all keywords, see the [API documentation for lights](https://developers.meethue.com/develop/hue-api/lights-api/) and the [API documentation for groups](https://developers.meethue.com/develop/hue-api/groupds-api/).

 ## on (get and set)
 Turn a light on or off.
 On=true, Off=false.